svera/coreander/README.md

 * New books added or removed to/from the library folder are automatically indexed (Linux only).

 ## Installation
 Only source code is provided at the moment, so you'll have to manually build it.
-The only requirement is Go 1.15.
+The only requirement is Go 1.16.

 Clone the repo and, from its directory, run `go build` to generate the binary and then execute it with `coreander`.
 That's it.
-Note that if you want to move the generated binary to a different directory, both the `views` and `public` folders must be copied as well.

 ## How to use
 Coreander is designed to be run as a service managed by systemd or any other service manager.
 For example, in Raspbian, just create a file called `/etc/systemd/system/coreander.service` with the following contents: